OpenEvalProject/evals/manuscripts/elife-64695/v2/manuscript.md

 ![Figure 7.](https://cdn.elifesciences.org/articles/64695/elife-64695-fig7-v2.jpg)

 **Figure 7.:** (A) Representative flow cytometric profiles of T-cell glycoprotein markers CD44 and CD25 gated on CD4−CD8− double negative (DN) cells.
 Summary plots show proportions of thymocytes at DN stages 1–4 (left to right).
 APTX deficient mice display increased proportions for DN1–3 and decreased proportion at DN4 consistent with a deficit in ontogeny from DN3 to DN4.
 (B) Representative flow cytometric profiles of T-cell glycoprotein markers CD4 and CD8 gated.
 ATM-deficient mice display decreased proportions for CD4 and CD8 single positive cells consistent with a deficit in ontogeny from CD4+CD8+ double positive to CD4+ and CD8+ single positive fates.
 Statistical significances were assessed via one-way ANOVA followed by Tukey’s pairwise multiple comparisons test.
 Number of animals denoted at bottom of bars.
-Symbol/color key: Atm (purple circle), +/+; Aptx+/+Atm (green triangle), R35X/R35X; Aptx+/+AtmR35X/+; Aptx−/− (red inverted triangle), AtmR35X/R35X; Aptx−/− (orange square).Figure 7—source data 1.
+Symbol/color key: Atm+/+; Aptx+/+ (purple circle), AtmR35X/R35X; Aptx+/+ (green triangle), AtmR35X/+; Aptx−/− (red inverted triangle), AtmR35X/R35X; Aptx−/− (orange square).

 Next, we looked at the proportions of CD4+CD8+ thymocytes compared to CD4+CD8− and CD4−CD8+ single positive thymocytes in these four different strains.
 In agreement with our results in the blood and prior studies, we found that ATM-deficient mice but not control mice displayed decreased expression of CD4+CD8− and CD4−CD8+ single positive thymocytes (Figure 7B).
 These results support the role of ATM in TCR α/δgene rearrangement during thymocyte development (Bredemeyer et al., 2006), a role that is independent of the role played by APTX in early thymocyte maturation.

-## Read-through molecules overcome PTC to restore ATM expression
+### Read-through molecules overcome PTC to restore ATM expression

 Our primary rationale for inserting a clinically relevant nonsense mutation in the Atm gene was to generate a mouse amenable to critical pre-clinical testing of a novel set of SMRT compounds.
 We previously demonstrated SMRT compounds recover production of ATM protein in A-T patient-derived lymphoblastoid cell lines by overcoming PTC producing nonsense mutations (Du et al., 2013).
 To demonstrate suitability of this new A-T animal model for SMRT compound testing we chose to directly examine their ability to restore ATM expression using an explant approach that circumvents challenges related to in vivo delivery (e.g., bioavailability, route of delivery, etc.).
 ATM expression was measured in samples from the spleen, where ATM is normally expressed at high levels, and the cerebellum, a key target tissue for the disorder.
 We exposed these explant tissues, harvested from homozygous AtmR35X and AtmQ35X mice with either a candidate SMRT compound (GJ103), or an aminoglycoside previously known to have read-through properties (G418), and then measured ATM expression by immunoblot to assess restoration.
 In both types of ATM-deficient mice, ATM expression was consistently restored in the spleen and cerebellum by both G418 and GJ103 (Figure 8).
 These results demonstrate that our SMRT compounds can enable read-through of at least two of the three possible nonsense mutations causing PTCs and provide the rationale for in vivo efficacy testing in follow-on studies.

 ![Figure 8.](https://cdn.elifesciences.org/articles/64695/elife-64695-fig8-v2.jpg)

-**Figure 8.:** Atm and R35X/R35XAtm mice.Q35X/Q35XSpleen and cerebellar explant tissue from Atm and R35X/R35XAtm mice were treated with vehicle, the read-through compounds G418 (100 µM) or GJ103 (100 µM) for 72 hr.
+**Figure 8.:** Spleen and cerebellar explant tissue from AtmR35X/R35X and AtmQ35X/Q35X mice were treated with vehicle, the read-through compounds G418 (100 µM) or GJ103 (100 µM) for 72 hr.
 ATM immunoblots show recovery of ATM (MW 350 kDa) production in both the spleen and cerebellum.
 Equal loading was assessed via housekeeping genes (Actin or GAPDH) and ponceau staining.
-ATM, Ataxia Telangiectasia mutated.Q35X/Q35XFigure 8—source data 1.
+ATM, Ataxia Telangiectasia mutated.

 ## Discussion